 |(a) The purpose of this section is to provide a procedure

-for vendors to protest purchases made by the Texas Real Estate Commission
+for vendors to protest purchases made by the Teacher Retirement System

-Board (collectively "the agency").
-Protests of purchases made by the
+of Texas (TRS).
+Protests of purchases made by the Texas Facilities

-Texas Facilities Commission ("TFC") on behalf of the agency are addressed
+Commission (facilities commission) on behalf of TRS are addressed

 in 1 Texas Administrative Code Chapter 111, Subchapter C (relating